An introduction to PAYE

 - The financial risk and responsibility for loss undertaken by the individual

-Please note: We strongly recommend that if you are in any doubt as to the status of an individual, ask HM Revenue & Customs to clarify the situation.
+Please note: We strongly recommend that if you are in any doubt as to the status of an individual, ask HMRC to clarify the situation.
 Obtaining their approval will avoid the risk of you having to make a settlement of liabilities to tax or NI that you failed to deduct from the employee's remuneration.

-Before establishing a PAYE system, it is necessary to notify the HM Revenue & Customs by telephoning the New Employers Helpline (0845 607 0143).
+Before establishing a PAYE system, it is necessary to notify the HMRC by telephoning the New Employer Helpline (0300 200 3211).

-Upon registration, HM Revenue & Customs will send you guidelines on operating PAYE, national insurance, statutory sick pay, statutory maternity pay, statutory paternity pay and statutory adoption pay, including a number of forms with which to operate the PAYE and NI systems.
-(See checklist below).
+Upon registration, HMRC will send you information about where to access help on GOV.UK on operating PAYE under the RTI system, national insurance, statutory sick pay, statutory maternity pay, statutory paternity pay and statutory adoption pay.

 In practice almost all payrolls are now calculated digitally.
 Most returns to HMRC must also be filed electronically.

-The tax and NI should be paid to HM Revenue & Customs by 22nd of the month following payment.
+The tax and NI should be paid to HMRC by 22nd of the month following payment if paid electronically, and 19th of the month otherwise.
 Employers whose average monthly payments of PAYE and NI are less than £1,500 in total are allowed to pay quarterly rather than monthly (i.e. by 19th of July, October, January and April).
 This should be requested using form P31.
-See also electronic payment of PAYE.

 PAYE can be a tortuous procedure for the new businessperson.
 We would be pleased to show you how to operate it properly or provide a service for the maintenance of your PAYE records.